 The origins of Greek Isopsephy

-The alphanumeric cipher on which New Testament Greek Isopsephy is based was devised to meet the same practical need which gave rise to the Hebrew alphanumeric system.
-Like the ancient Israelites, the ancient Greeks needed some kind of system for representing numbers in writing.
+The alphanumeric cipher on which Greek Isopsephy is based was not devised by the ancient Greeks for the purposes of encrypting texts or for mystical speculation.
+Rather, it was devised to meet the very same practical societal needs which gave rise to the Hebrew alphanumeric system among the ancient Jews.
+Like the Jews, the ancient Greeks simply needed some kind of system for representing numbers in writing.
 To meet this need, they assigned each letter of their alphabet a specific numerical value.
-Once this system became universally accepted as the standard Greek system of numeral representation, it was only a matter of time before those whose first language was Greek began adding up the values of names and words, and we have evidence to suggest that this practice was relatively common in lands where Greek was the lingua franca by the time that the New Testament was being written.1
+The end result was the alphanumeric system charted in the table below.

 |Σ σ ς||200|

 With but few exceptions (due to the letters digamma and qoppa later being dropped from the alphabet), the Greek alphanumeric system follows the exact same pattern as the Hebrew system.
 This is probably a reflection of the fact that the Hebrew system was inspired by the Greek one.1